When stress begins to have an impact, medical clarity is needed.

 Stress is a biological adaptation process - and therefore objectively detectable.

 Under prolonged stress, central regulatory mechanisms of the body change - often long before clear symptoms appear.
-These changes can be measured medically and classified professionally.
+These changes can be measured and medically classified.
 This turns a vague feeling into a sound basis for responsible decisions.

 Balance works with established biological markers: